levoskaa/szoftverlab/README.md

 f) A kiadott parancsok:
 - `select * from termek`

-Magyarázat: Nincs változás Feladat 4 f)-hez képest.
+Magyarázat: Nincs változás a Feladat 4 f)-hez képest.

 g) A kiadott parancsok:
 - `select * from termek where NettoAr = 800`